zl-hu/Sparse-Tensor-Train-Decomposition/README.md

 - ​**`SNTT_MUR_2`** Sparse Nonnegative Tensor Train factorization-Multiplicative update rules algorithm
 - ​**`PTF`** - Positive Tensor Factorization algorithm

 > Note: Other auxiliary functions are designed for debugging and algorithmic extensions.
+For faster PALM execution, we recommend `PALM_3` (error-calculation-free version of `PALM_4`).
 Users should prioritize the  core functions above.

 ---
 ## Citation